akarlovskaya/react-next13-firebase/AI_AGENT_DEPLOYMENT.md

 ## 🎯 **Overview**

+The AI Agent system consists of two main components:

+- **Backend**: Cloud Functions in `functions/ai-agent.js` for server-side operations
+- **Frontend**: Client library in `app/lib/ai-agent.js` for React components

-The AI Agent functions are now separated into their own file (`functions/ai-agent.js`) for better organization and independent deployment.
-This guide shows you how to deploy them separately or together with your main functions.
+This guide shows you how to deploy the Cloud Functions separately or together with your main functions.

 ## 📁 **File Structure**